openminds/sneakers/README.md

  * Capistrano deploy.rb config generator

 ## Known Issues

+### requested NFS version or transport protocol is not supported

+This is a weird one.
+Make sure your app_directory has a trailing slash!
+So `/home/user/app/` and not `/home/user/app`.

 ### If your run is stuck on `waiting for vm to boot`